A Flexible Online Doctorate (PhD) Program in Special Education

 Delivery Option & Start Term:

-Online Program: start any term
+Online program: start Fall or Spring term

 This program can be completed in 77 credit hours (including dissertation).
 Additional credit hours could be required if optional research tools coursework or additional externship hours are chosen.